Subha175/SRAM/README.md

 - Now consider the write "0" operation, assuming that logic "1" is stored in the SRAM cell initially.
 - Below figure shows the voltage levels in the CMOS SRAM cell at the beginning of the data-write operation.
 - The transistors M1 and M6 are turned off, while the transistors M2 and M5 operate in the linear mode.
 Thus, the internal node voltages are V1 = VDD and V2 = 0V  before the pass transistors M3 and M4 are turned on.
 The column voltage VC is forced to logic "0" level by the data-write circuitry; thus, we may assume that VC  is approximately equal to 0 V.
-- Once the pass transistors M3 and M4 are turned on by the row selection circuitry, we expect that the node voltage V2 remains below the threshold voltage of Ml, since M2 and M4 are designed according to condition.
+- Once the pass transistors M3 and M4 are turned on by the row selection circuitry, we expect that the node voltage V2 remains below the threshold voltage of Ml, since M2 and M4 are designed according to condition(3).
 Consequently, the voltage level at node (2) would not be sufficient to turn on Ml.
 To change the stored information, i.e., to force V1, to 0 V and V2 to VDD, the node voltage V1, must be reduced below the threshold voltage of M2, so that M2 turns off first.
-When V = VT, the transistor M3 operates in the linear region while M5 operates in saturation.
+When $$V_1 \leq (Vth)_M2$$ , the transistor M3 operates in the linear region while M5 operates in saturation.
 - So the current equation will be ,<br>
  $$Id(M3) = \frac{k_{n,3}}{2} (\frac{W}{L}) \left(2(V_{GS} - V_{T,n})V_{DS} -V_{DS}^2\right)$$